grafana/grafana-app-sdk/docs/tutorials/issue-tracker/05-local-deployment.md

 logger=provisioning t=2025-01-30T16:53:00.36954668Z level=error msg="Failed to provision plugins" error="app provisioning error: plugin not installed: \"issuetrackerproject-app\""
 ```

-So this is just something we didn't do before we started our environment.
-While we built the plugin, we want to also deploy it to our local cluster.
-The local cluster can only read from `local/mounted-files`, so we need it there.
-Simple enough fix, we run
+So this is just something we didn't do before starting our environment.
+When we build the plugin, we also need to deploy it to the local cluster.
+Because the cluster can only read from `local/mounted-files`, the plugin must be copied there.
+The fix is simple: run `make local/deploy_plugin` (in a separate terminal window).

 ```shell
 $ make local/deploy_plugin
 tilt disable grafana
 cp -R plugin/dist local/mounted-files/plugin/dist
 tilt enable grafana
 ```
-We can see that this stops the grafana deployment, copies our built plugin over into `local/mounted-files`, and then restarts the grafana deployment.
-We have to stop and restart, because if a plugin is already deployed and running, we can't overwrite the binary, as it's in-use by grafana.
-You can leave your local deployment running and make changes to your plugin this way, but just re-running a build and `make local/deploy_plugin`.
+The script stops the Grafana deployment, copies the built plugin into `local/mounted-files`, and then restarts the deployment.
+We have to stop and restart because, if a plugin is already deployed and running, we can’t overwrite the binary while Grafana is using it.
+You can keep your local deployment running and iterate on your plugin by simply rebuilding and running `make local/deploy_plugin` again.

 TODO: should this be part of the `make local/up` command?